openstack-archive/tripleo-incubator/notes.md

   If you are testing on real hardware, see footnote [3].

-* Inform Nova on the bootstrap node of these resources by running this inside the bootstrap node:
+* Inform Nova on the bootstrap node of these resources by running this:

-        ssh stack@$BOOTSTRAP_IP /home/stack/incubator/scripts/populate-nova-bm-db.sh -i $MAC add
+        ssh root@$BOOTSTRAP_IP "source stackrc && nova baremetal-node-create ubuntu 1 2 10 $MAC add"

   If you have multiple VMs created by bm_poseur, you can simplify this process by running this script.

-        for mac in $($TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs); do
+        for MAC in $($TRIPLEO_ROOT/bm_poseur/bm_poseur get-macs); do
-            ssh stack@$BOOTSTRAP_IP /home/stack/incubator/scripts/populate-nova-bm-db.sh -i $mac add
+            ssh root@$BOOTSTRAP_IP "source stackrc && nova baremetal-node-create ubuntu 1 2 10 $MAC add"
         done

-* Wait for the following to show up in the n-cpu log on the bootstrap node (screen -x should attach you to the correct screen session):
+* Wait for the following to show up in the nova-compute log on the bootstrap node

+        ssh root@$BOOTSTRAP_IP "tail -f /var/log/....?"

         2013-01-08 16:43:13 AUDIT nova.compute.resource_tracker [-] Auditing locally available compute resources
         2013-01-08 16:43:13 DEBUG nova.compute.resource_tracker [-] Hypervisor: free ram (MB): 512 from (pid=24853) _report_hypervisor_resource_view /opt/stack/nova/nova/compute/resource_tracker.py:327